All Episodes

 What matters is what they're discussing, how deeply they're engaging.

-And I've always told the president every time he returns from one of these uh trips that was a success.
+And I've always told the president every time he returns from one of these trips that was a success.

-And he once said to me, How do you know that?
+And he once said to me, how do you know that?

 That's how you know it's a success.